walt-port/prod-e/scripts/README.md

 - Checks RDS instance status
 - Checks load balancers and target groups
 - Monitors endpoint health via ALB with timeout detection
+- Verifies Prometheus health by checking the task health status
 - Supports Slack and email alerts
 - Can run continuously with a configurable interval